AlexMayle/sitecore9-core-installer/README.md

 ```

 ###Testing
 Tested on Sitecore 9.0.2.
 I'm unaware of any breaking changes on 9.1.x, so it will likely work there as well.
+Please report any issues on GitHub.